lespicker/jekyll-bootstrap/_posts/2014-02-22-pipiwai-trail.md

 As far as photo gear goes, here is what I recommend:

-Sturdy tripod
-DSLR of your choice
-Wide-angle lens (at least 24mm) or
-A wide zoom (perhaps 24-70mm)
-The usual accessories (extra memory card, lens wipes, extra battery, cable release, etc)
+Sturdy tripod, DSLR of your choice, wide-angle lens (at least 24mm) or a wide zoom (perhaps 24-70mm), the usual accessories (extra memory card, lens wipes, extra battery, cable release, etc).
+If the falls is really full it may spew a lot of mist, so a microfiber cloth is a good idea.

 Whatever you do, relax and enjoy every delicious moment of this memorable hike.